 In addition to Dweller’s in-house staff, Dweller works with a team of contractors experienced in site preparation and installation of prefab ADUs.
 Dweller’s primary contractor is Always Faithful Construction, a company-owned by Brian Lynott, one of Dweller’s co-founders.
 Always Faithful is separately licensed and staffed and operates independent of Dweller management and ownership.

 Dweller works with third party property managers to manage the marketing and maintenance of our units.
 In Portland, Dweller has worked exclusively with Living Room Property Management, which is an affiliate of Living Room Realty, a well-established real estate firm in the Portland metro region.

-The Company plans to develop all eight ADUs in residential neighborhoods within the City of Portland, Oregon.
+The Company plans to develop all four ADUs in residential neighborhoods within the City of Portland, Oregon.

 Portland is one of the fastest growing metro regions in the U.S. and one of the most housing constrained.
 The region currently has a rental vacancy rate of 4.4%, compared to a national average of 6.6%, and needs to add an average of 13,000 new housing units annually over the next decade to meet anticipated demand.
 In June 2020, the median monthly rent for a one-bedroom apartment was $1425.

 Extensive data analysis has been performed on the potential for ADU development in Portland.
 Analysis by the City of Portland and Portland State University indicates that at least 70,000 single family properties with the City of Portland are suited for new ADU development.